MEGA65/mega65-user-guide/style-guide.md

   * Open or paste your screenshot as a new image.
   * Press CTRL/Command+A to select all, or click Select > All.
   * Click Select > Rounded Rectangle.
   * Choose a sensible percentage so the corners are similar to the LaTeX/text based code snippets.
+Normally the percentage is from 5-15%.
   * Press CTRL/Command + I, or click Select > Invert.
   * Press Delete, or click Edit > Clear.
   * Export the image as a PNG.